Want to know how to take years off your age? Here’s a little secret, and it’s not what you think. (No face creams or stem cells involved.)

 This study supports what other similar studies have found.
 Wearing hearing aids may slow and even reverse age-related cognitive decline in those with hearing loss.

-A large body of research on the benefits of hearing aids to mental and cognitive health support these findings.
+A large body of research on the benefits of hearing aids to mental and cognitive health supports these findings.
 Studies also show that hearing aids can improve overall health and cut healthcare expenses significantly.

 In regards to mental health, studies show that when hearing people slowly begin to lose their hearing, sensory deprivation causes a chain reaction in the brain.

 First, the parts of the brain responsible for processing sound begin to shut down.
 The longer a person continues in this sound-deprived state, the more parts of the brain begin to feel the effects.
-Memory, learning and problem-solving will all be affected.
+Memory, learning, and problem-solving will all be affected.

-On top of that, the National Institute on Deafness and Other Communication Disorders (NIDCD), found another disturbing link.
+On top of that, the National Institute on Deafness and Other Communication Disorders (NIDCD) found another disturbing link.
 There were twice as many instances of depression among those with untreated hearing loss.
 This may be because these individuals are also more likely to become socially isolated.
 Both depression and social isolation have also been linked to memory loss and cognitive challenges across age groups.